BootAug: Boosting Text Augmentation via Hybrid Instance Filtering Framework: Introduction

-To the best of our knowledge, \our\ is the first text augmentation method that emphasizes the instance-quality control and applies the PLMs as filters instead of augmentor.
-The experiment results \footnote{The source code is available at \url{https://github.com/yangheng95/BoostTextAugmentation}} show that \our\ outperforms existing text augmentation methods and achieves state-of-the-art performance on ABSC and TC tasks.
-Therefore, our main contribution concludes: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item We explore the crux for performance degeneration in existing text augmentation methods and emphasize the importance of augmentation instance quality control. \item We propose a PLM-based augmentation instance filter \our\ to mitigate feature space shift and significantly improve the performance on the ABSC and TC tasks according to the experimental results. \item Our experiments show that the existing text augmentation methods can be improved by employing an instance filter, indicating \our\ is available for improving existing text augmentation methods. \end{itemize}
+Our main contributions are: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item We propose the feature space shift to explain the performance drop in existing text augmentation methods, which is ubiquitous in full dataset augmentation scenarios. \item We propose a universal augmentation instance filter framework to mitigate feature space shift and significantly improve the performance on the ABSC and TC tasks. \item Our experiments show that the existing text augmentation methods can be easily improved by employing \our. \end{itemize}